padamson/bingo-vls/README.md

-# NRL Bingo
+# VLS Bingo

-This is an adaptation of another Bingo game found on github.
+This is an adaptation of another Bingo game found on github for use in AIChE VLS webinars.

-Replace the words in the `words.js` file with your own ones.
+Feel free to make a PR to add words to `words.js`.
 Keep the first and last line!

 Like this:
 ```
 const words = `

-Here comes your own bs
+Here comes your own fun words...
 Each one goes in a separate line

 `;